 Discipline isn’t about punishment.
 It’s about teaching children appropriate ways to behave.
 For teenagers, discipline is about agreeing on and setting appropriate limits and helping them behave within those limits.

-When your child was younger, you probably used a range of discipline strategies to teach the basics of good behaviour.
-Now your child is growing into a teenager, you can use limits and boundaries to help him learn independence, manage and take responsibility for his behaviour and its outcomes, and solve problems.
+When your child was younger, you probably used a range of discipline strategies to teach him the basics of good behaviour.
+Now your child is growing into a teenager, you can use limits and boundaries to help him learn independence, take responsibility for his behaviour and its outcomes, and solve problems.

 Teenage discipline is most effective when you: